coinbase-samples/cdp-sdk-mass-payments-ts/README.md

 openssl rand -base64 32
 ```

+- Generate a ClientId and Secret for [Sign in with Google](https://developers.google.com/identity/sign-in/web/sign-in) and [Sign in with Github](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app)

 Set that output in the .env.local for JWT and CSRF token signing

 4. Start the local Postgres/Neon database: